There’s plenty of room for veggies on the keto eating regimen.

 To make radish hash browns, shred 2 pounds of radishes, squeeze out the extra moisture they contain and then sauté the vegetable in oil over medium heat for 20 to 30 minutes.
 Combine the cooked radishes with a whisked egg, salt and pepper and form into small patties.
 Cook the patties in the hot skillet for 3 to 5 minutes on each side, until they’re solid and brown.

 “The hash browns are delicious served with a Western omelet or on their own with a sprinkle of shredded cheese or a dollop of sour cream,” Laska says.

-Popeye the sailor man — the popular cartoon mariner who was on the air in the early 1960s — loved spinach because it provides iron, which made his muscles bulge whenever he faced off against adversaries.
-If you’re on the keto regimen and eat generous amounts of animal products, you may not think that eating spinach is a priority.
+Popeye the sailor man — the popular cartoon mariner who was on the air in the early 1960s — loved spinach because munching on the green leafy vegetable made his muscles bulge whenever he faced off against his adversaries.
+Spinach provides iron, which supports muscle metabolism.

 However, besides providing iron, spinach is great for people on the keto regimen because it contains alpha-lipoic acid, an antioxidant that research suggests may be associated with blood sugar management and insulin sensitivity, Bell says.
 It may be especially beneficial for people with diabetes because it reduces oxidative damage associated with the disease.